Jarvis-Consulting-Group/jarvis_data_eng-AntoniiDanJarvis/linux_sql/README.md

 ### Purpose

-The purpose of the monitoring agent is to collect hardware and OS specifications from Linux machines for future analysis.
+The purpose of the monitoring agent is to collect hardware and OS specifications from Linux machines for future analyse.
+You can find an example of potential data analysis queries in the sql/queries.sql file.

 ### Simplified workflow